-According to the University of Nebraska, most allergists do not caution people who are allergic to soy against soy lecithin consumption because the risk of reaction is so small.
+According to the University of Nebraska, most allergists don’t caution people who are allergic to soy against soy lecithin consumption because the risk of reaction is so small.
 Still, some people with extreme soy allergies may react to it, so those who are highly sensitive are cautioned against it.

-Some people are concerned about the use of soy lecithin because it is made from genetically modified (GMO) soy.
+Some people are concerned about the use of soy lecithin because it’s made from genetically modified soy.
 If this is a concern for you, look for organic products, as they must be made with organic soy lecithin.